-For spring hiking this year, I’ve added a Patagonia R1 pullover fleece layer to my wicking system to give me a bit more warmth under a technical shell and to replace the Cocoon UL 60 synthetic vest that I’ve been using for the past few years.
-The problem with the Cocoon is that it provides torso warmth, but doesn’t wick moisture away from my back when I’m carrying a backpack.
+For spring hiking this year, I’ve added a Patagonia R1 pullover fleece layer to my wicking system to give me a bit more warmth under a technical shell and to replace a synthetic vest that I’ve been using for the past few years.
+The problem with the vest is that it didn’t wick moisture away from my back when I’m carrying a backpack.

-I chose the R1 Pullover because one of the best gear discoveries I made this past winter was the Patagonia R1 Hooded Fleece, a warmer version of the R1 pullover that comes with a hood.
+I chose the R1 Pullover because of my experience using the the Patagonia R1 Hooded Fleece, a warmer version of the R1 pullover that comes with a hood.
 It’s proven to be an ideal mid layer when sandwiched between a technical shell and a wicking base layer like a Patagonia Capilene 1 long sleeve jersey.

 The Patagonia R1 Wicking Action